equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars-for-envs.md

           CONNECTION_STRING: "Provider=MySQLProv;Data Source=prodDb;" #overrides common env-var CONNECTION_STRING in the "prod" custom sub-pipeline
   ```
 > Common variable `CONNECTION_STRING` does not exists, as it is always different in each environment
-This pipeline runs the task `show-env-vars` (which reference to the task `env-vars-list` described in the file `env-vars-list-task.yaml`), which has one step, as described above.
+This sub-pipeline runs the task `show-env-vars` (which reference to the task `env-vars-list` described in the file `env-vars-list-task.yaml`), which has one step, as described above.
 This step run a script, printing environment variables, which names contain text `VAR`
 ```yaml
 #!/usr/bin/env sh
 printenv | grep -E 'VAR|Connection|User'
 ```
 * Commit changes in the repository.
 Look at the details of a started Radix pipeline job (if the Radix app is connected to the GitHub WebHook, otherwise - start a job manually).
-* Pipelines and tasks lists are similar tpo the example [Pipeline with environment variables](./example-pipeline-with-env-vars.md).
+* Sub-pipelines and tasks lists are similar to the example [Sub-pipeline with environment variables](./example-pipeline-with-env-vars.md).
 * Navigate to the task (click on its name in the table row)
-* The pipeline task overview page shows a table with a list of this task's steps - in this example it is one step "show-env-vars-list", the step status and log.
+* The sub-pipeline task overview page shows a table with a list of this task's steps - in this example it is one step "show-env-vars-list", the step status and log.
-  * Step for the pipeline in the `dev` environment.
+  * Step for the sub-pipeline in the `dev` environment.
 The variable `ConnectionString` contains "Data Source=**dev**Db", `VAR1example` has _overridden_ common value "val1-for-dev", `ProdUser` has no value
     ![pipelines](example-pipeline-with-env-vars-for-env-dev-task-step.jpg)
   The log shows environment variables of the step container:
   ```bash